 Written by attorney Alan Rothstein, over 6 years ago.
 STAFF PICK

 Understand about the types of custody The two types of custody are legal custody and physical custody.

 Legal custody is the right and responsibility to make decisions relating to the... more

-Written by attorney Carolyn Elsey, over 5 years ago.
+Written by attorney Carolyn Elsey, almost 6 years ago.
 STAFF PICK

 Joint vs. Sole Custody Washington parenting plans are governed by RCW 29.09.
 Although that is the dissolution statute, parenting plans entered under the paternity statute (RCW 26.26) or... more